 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your electronic mail.
-Contacting us does not create an attorney-client relationship.
-Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
+Viewing this website and/or contacting us does not create an attorney-client relationship.
+Please do not send any confidential information to us until such time as an attorney-client relationship has been established by the signing of a retainer agreement.
+The Firm may contact you about your legal claim to discuss representation options.
+We cannot promise to respond to every submission.

 Our Firm litigates cases in federal and state courts throughout the United States.
 Many states and jurisdictions have statutes that make it unlawful for persons to hold themselves out as attorneys unless they are licensed to practice in that state.
 On occasions where our Firm or its attorneys practice in jurisdictions in which one of our attorneys is not licensed, we will associate with that court on a “for that case only” basis and/or associate with locally licensed counsel.